Boundary-induced nucleation control: A theoretical perspective: Conclusions

-Based on a new experimental way to generate a regular array of clusters, possibly formed by fictionalised organic molecules, we have studied this boundary-induced nucleation control from a theoretical perspective.
-In particular we have compared the experimental data with the outcome from kinetic Monte Carlo simulations.
-More specifically, we have analysed the quality of nucleation and position control, the flux vs. length-dependence to guarantee the presence of a single cluster per cell and the dependence of the number of clusters on the effective growth area.
-In all cases we have obtained a very good agreement between analytical description, simulation and experiment.
-This work constitutes another example that analysis of a simple lattice model indeed captures many properties of the cluster formation of complex molecules.
+Based on a new experimental way to generate a regular array of clusters, possibly formed by functionalized organic molecules, we have studied this boundary-induced nucleation control from a theoretical perspective.
+In particular the experimental data is compared with the outcome from kinetic Monte Carlo simulations.
+More specifically, the quality of nucleation and position control, the flux vs. length-dependence to guarantee the presence of a single cluster \textit{per} cell and the dependence of the number of clusters on the effective growth area are analyzed.
+In all cases a very good agreement is obtained between analytical description, simulation and experiment.

-Furthermore, via comparison with analytical expressions for the stationary concentration profile in the cluster-free sub-ensemble and employing key results of nucleation theory, the flux vs. length-dependence can be fully understood.
-It is important to mention that most properties result from surprisingly simple scaling relations.
-Of key importance is the proportionality of the nucleation rate and the external flux, giving rise to a universal behaviour how the number of cells with one cluster increases with increasing coverage.
-Actually, this universality was the major ingredient to connect the analytical and the numerical/experimental pieces of information.
+Furthermore, \textit{via} comparison with analytical expressions for the stationary concentration profile in the \emph{cluster-free sub-ensemble} and employing key results of mean-field nucleation theory, the flux \textit{versus} length-dependence can be fully understood.
+Most properties result from general scaling relations.
+One key result is the proportionality of the nucleation rate to the external flux under the condition that $\avN = 1$.
+This scaling behavior was the major ingredient to connect the analytical and the numerical/experimental pieces of information.
+Due to the agreement of independent approaches, we suppose this mechanism of indirect nucleation control can be generalized and applied to a wide variety of growth scenarios and materials for structure formation on the mesoscopic scale, as long a diffusion process is present on a homogenious substrate with adjustable sinks.
+For appropriatly related values of the diffusivity, grid size, critical cluster size and flux boundary-induced nucleation control can be achieved experimentally.
+We would like to stress, that this scenario explicitly occurs in a non-equilibrium setting.

 We hope that combined experimental and theoretical analysis of boundary-induced nucleation control and the observed generality of this approach may inspire more work along this line.
-Possible extensions such as the simultaneous use of different molecules are conceivable.
+Possible extensions to multiple component deposition are conceivable.